reallyspecific/bodykit/README.md

   compiled files will be built in the same location as their source.

+- `--exclude=<pattern>` (optional)
+  Exclude files and directories from processing using glob patterns.
+  Supports multiple patterns when used in configuration.
+Files matching any exclude pattern will be skipped during compilation.
+  Example: `--exclude="temp/**"`

 - --watch
   Start file watching and incremental rebuilds.